rindojs/rindo/STYLE_GUIDE.md

 # Rindo Style Guide

-This is a component style guide created and enforced internally by the core team of Rindo, for the purpose of standardizing [Navify Core](https://navifyframework.com/) components.
+This is a component style guide created and enforced internally by the core team of Rindo, for the purpose of standardizing [Family Core](https://family-js.web.app/) components.
 This should only be used as a reference for other teams in creating their own style guides.
 Feel free to modify to your team's own preference.

 ## File structure